mobizt/FirebaseClient/resources/docs/firestore_database.md

 **Returns:**

-- Boolean value, indicates the success of the operation.
+- `String` - The response payload.

 2. ## 🔹 void exportDocuments(AsyncClientClass &aClient, const Firestore::Parent &parent, EximDocumentOptions exportOptions, AsyncResult &aResult)

+Export the documents in the database to the Firebase Storage data bucket.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".